 - ¼ cup mayonnaise

 - 1 teaspoon of sweet paprika, (optional)

-- Boiling the pasta: Heat ½ gal [2 liters] of water over medium-high heat in a pot til it reaches a rolling boil, add a teaspoon of salt.
-Cook the pasta a minute longer than instructed in the package to get pasta that is slightly softer than al-dente.
-Stir regularly to prevent it from sticking.Drain water, and let pasta cool to room temperature.
+- Heat ½ galon [2 liters] of water over medium-high heat in a large pot till it reaches a rolling boil, add a tablespoon of salt.
+Cook the pasta in the salted water a minute longer than instructed in the package, so you get pasta that is slightly softer than al-dente.
+Stir regularly to prevent it from sticking.Drain water, and let the pasta cool to room temperature.

-- Mixing salad: In a large mixing bowl, combine pasta, carrots, pepper, onion, peas, corn and ham.
+- In a large mixing bowl, combine pasta, carrots, bell pepper, onion, peas, corn, and ham.

-- Serving: Serve at room temperature, or cover and chill if it will be served later.
-Best served within 6 hours.
+- Serve at room temperature, or cover and chill if it will be served later.
+Best if served within 6 hours.

 Tips and Notes